microsoft/hands-on-lab-serverless/docs/workshop.md

 <div class="tip" data-title="Tips">

-> To get access to the identifier of a resource, go to the `Overview` tab and click en `Json View` on the top right and you will see it.
+> To get access to the identifier of a resource, go to the `Overview` tab and click on `Json View` on the top right and you will see it.
 >
 > [Choose between Azure Messaging Services][azure-messaging-services]<br>
 > [Event Grid System Topic][event-grid-system-topic]<br>